-Today Show producers gave us a challenge to spend $50 each to purchase two outfits—one dressy and one casual.
+At The Today Show Thrift Store & Consignment Store Challenge, producers gave us $50 each.
+With this, we had to purchase two outfits—one dressy and one casual.

 Steve went over budget, but the rest of the family was so far under budget that we spent less than half of what was allotted.
 Get our 8 Tips for Finding Bargains at Thrift Stores and Consignment Stores and Watch the TV Interview at the bottom of this page.